What is a sales funnel? Key stages, examples, and how to build one

 The awareness stage is the first point of contact between potential customers and your brand.

-It’s crucial to create a positive impression, with the aim of encouraging further engagement.
-It’s a long-term game though: 95% of your audience won’t be “in market” when they discover you, but with good awareness, they will be able to recall your brand when the time comes.
+It’s crucial to create a positive impression to encourage further engagement.
+It’s a long-term game, though: 95% of your audience won’t be “in market” when they discover you, but with good awareness, they will be able to recall your brand when the time comes.

 Leverage social media and content marketing to highlight your brand and provide value.
 Identifying and addressing your audience’s pain points during this stage is key to getting the right people to discover your brand..